Ciprian-Popescu-03/OrdersManagement/README.md

 * **Generate Bills**: Automatically generate an immutable **Bill** for each order and store it in the Log table.
 * **Reflection-Based Table Handling**: Dynamically generate table headers and populate table data using reflection.

 All application logic is separated into **model, business, data access, and presentation layers** for clean code and maintainability.
-Data is persisted in a relational database (e.g., MySQL), and generic CRUD operations use reflection for dynamic SQL generation.
+Data is persisted in a **PostgreSQL database**, and generic CRUD operations use reflection for dynamic SQL generation.

 ---